18F/handbook/docs/11-help-desk/working-practices.md

 ### Following Up

 We **always follow up**.
 We check and re-check our ticket queues frequently.
 If a person hasn't yet responded, we reach back out, and make sure all is well at least twice before closing the ticket.
-There may be times when this is inappropriate (spam doesn't need a response, and someone angrily unsubscribing from a website may want to be done with the interaction as quickly as possible), but in most cases we should reach out to make sure an interaction is complete.
+There may be times when this is inappropriate (spam doesn't need a response, and someone angrily unsubscribing from a website may want to be done with the interaction as quickly as possible), but in most cases we reach out to make sure an interaction is complete.

 ### Resolution time

 We do our best to **solve problems quickly**.
-We can't always do this; sometimes problems require lengthy engineering engagements, or simply can't be done.
+We can't always do this; sometimes problems require lengthy engineering engagements, or simply can't be done, or _shouldn't_ be done.
 But when possible, we come to an actual solution quickly and let the user know.
+If our resolution doesn't solve the original request, we'll explain why and what's being done instead.

 If a given help desk interaction requires engineering time or work that's outside help desk staff's capacity (for instance, if it means opening an engineering work ticket, or requesting approval or information from a stakeholder), we'll inform the user of the next steps, make sure they know everything they need to know, and communicate with other people involved to make sure those next steps can and will be taken, before our help desk interaction can be considered complete.

 As with First Response time, our primary goal will be solving users' problems in the most effective way possible.
-The timeliness of our resolution is important, but should always be in service to providing a good user experience.
+The timeliness of our resolution is important, but is always in service to providing a good user experience.

 ## Kindness